phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 This can be done in collaboration with the designer, or by the developer as a strawman proposal.

 The quickest path to a prototype is to follow the code pattern shown below in your ScreenView subclasses.
-Multiple calls to `screenViewRootNode.addChild` calls are an OK alternative, but will not provide you with a clear specification of rendering order.
+Multiple calls to `screenViewRootNode.addChild` are also OK, but will not provide you with a clear specification of rendering order.

 ```ts